fcastilloec/ieeeXploreSearching/README.md

 searches for "optics AND nano" between 1990 and 2000, and save the results in search1.json, and also search1.xls

 `cli-search.js "h264 NEAR/3 cellular" -y 2005 -o search2.json`\
-searches for "h264 NEAR/3 cellular" from 2005 to the current year, and save the results in search2.json
+searches for "h264 NEAR/3 cellular" only on 2005, and save the results in search2.json

 ### cli-logic.js
 The main use is for logic operations among JSON files returned by the [search script](###cli-search.js).